jberthe/generator-app-fiori/README.md

     * Some answers are stored such as server, client, password (hidden) ....
     * Option to escape the OData service
     * Changing the layout
+* Security : put all user and password in *.env* file

 ### Version 1.1.0